usersina/react-async-typewriter/README.md

 ```

-- See the [`JsonExample`](./example/components/JsonExample.tsx) for the full example, here's some pseudo-code:
+- Here's the pseudo-code on how to parse each chunk to a specific type:

 ```tsx
 interface ChunkType {